docker/compose/README.md

 Punctual, lightweight development environments using Docker.

-Fig is tool for defining and running isolated application environments.
+Fig is a tool for defining and running isolated application environments.
 It uses simple, version-controllable YAML configuration files that look something like this:

 ```yaml
 web: